 - We constructed our well-known Closet Float for our parade contingent, based on the idea of former chair Wendy Wartes, one of our chapter’s founding member.

-- We created our neon-colored “I’m Loved by PFLAG stickers”, designed by several PFLAG moms, which we widely distribute to participants at parades, festivals, and other events, as we carry matching signs.
+- We created our neon-colored “I’m Loved by PFLAG stickers”, designed by several PFLAG moms, which we widely distribute to participants at parades, festivals, and other events.

 - We celebrated our 20th anniversary with a successful musical benefit featuring the nationally known ensemble Captain Smartypants.
 From the proceeds, we rewarded three additional student scholarships in 2017.